Warehouse Barcode Systems: Setup and Best Practices

 - Bulk storage: Pallet positions in bulk or floor-stack areas

-Location barcodes use Code 128 because it handles alphanumeric location codes efficiently.
-Print these on durable labels — warehouse location labels should last years, surviving dust, humidity, and forklift traffic.
+Location barcodes typically use Code 128 since it handles alphanumeric location codes well.
+Print them on durable labels.
+These need to last years and hold up against dust, humidity, and forklift traffic.

 Product Identification